cbcrg/tcoffee/docs/tcoffee_installation.rst

     t_coffee <your seq> -mode accurate

 that does everything and tries to use the best template.
-Now that you see why it is useful let's see how to get BLAST up and running, from the easy solution to tailor made ones.
+Now that you see why it is useful, let's see how to get BLAST up and running, from the easy solution to tailor-made ones.

 Using the EBI BLAST Client